flugg/laravel-responder/readme.md

 ];
 ```

-These messages are for the default Laravel exceptions thrown when a model is not found or authorization failed.
+These messages are for the default Laravel exceptions, thrown when a model is not found or authorization failed.
 To learn more about how to catch these exceptions you can read the next section on [exception handling]().

 The error messages keys map up to an error code.
-So if you add the following line to the language file:
+So if you add the following line to the language file...

 ```php
 'bomb_found' => 'No explosives allowed in this request.',
 ```

-And return the following error response:
+...and return the following error response...

 ```php
 return $this->errorResponse( 'bomb_found', 400 );
 ```

-The following JSON will be generated:
+...the JSON below will be generated:

 ```json
 {